sprinfall/webcc/doc/Build-on-Windows.md

 Run `b2.exe` to start the build:

 ```
-b2 --with-system --with-date_time variant=debug variant=release link=static threading=multi address-model=64 stage
+b2 --with-system --with-date_time --with-filesystem variant=debug variant=release link=static threading=multi address-model=64 stage
 ```

 NOTE: Given `address-model=64` `b2.exe` will not build any x86 libraries.

-As you can see, we only need to build `system` and `date_time` which are used by Asio.
+As you can see, we only need to build `system`, `date_time` and `filesystem`.
 Asio itself is a header-only library.

 We don't install Boost to any other place (e.g., `C:\Boost`).
 We just `stage` it where it is.